Dormidera/WordList-Compendium/README.md

 # WordList Compendium

-Wordlists for everything.
-Users, passwords, directories, files, vulnerabilities, etc. All in a repository.
+Personal compilation of wordlists & dictionaries for everything.
+Users, passwords, directories, files, vulnerabilities, fuzzing, injections, etc. In a peculiar order, sorry.

+If you want to add more or If you know the authorship of a dictionary, contact me.

 ### Passwords